Sentai Filmworks: AMC ownership

-On January 5, 2022, AMC Networks acquired Sentai Filmworks and its parent company Sentai Holdings, LLC, including the Hidive streaming service, and the Anime Network.
-Prior to the sale, in August 2021, Sony's Funimation Global Group (a joint venture between Sony Pictures Entertainment and Sony Music Entertainment Japan's Aniplex) acquired Ellation, the parent company of Crunchyroll, from AT&T's WarnerMedia (later spun out by AT&T and merged with Discovery, Inc. to form Warner Bros.
-Discovery), and later on, in March 2022, Funimation would be rebranded as Crunchyroll, LLC.
+In December 2021, AMC Global Media (then known as AMC Networks) acquired Sentai Filmworks and its parent company Sentai Holdings, LLC, including the Hidive streaming service, and the Anime Network, which was then announced a month later on January 5, 2022.
+Prior to the sale, in August 2021, Sony's Funimation Global Group (a joint venture between Sony Pictures and Aniplex) acquired Ellation (the parent company of Crunchyroll, from AT&T's WarnerMedia), and later on, in March 2022, Funimation would be rebranded as Crunchyroll, LLC.
 This would eventually lead to several Sentai titles departing from the Crunchyroll streaming service on March 31, 2022.

 After Right Stuf was acquired by Sony in August 2022, Sentai announced on March 7, 2023, that the distribution of all future home releases from them along with Section23 Films would be managed by Distribution Solutions (DS), the releasing unit of wholesaler Alliance Entertainment, on April 3.

-On March 2, 2023, Sentai announced a partnership and distribution agreement with Mainichi Broadcasting System.
+On March 2, 2023, Sentai announced a partnership and distribution agreement with Mainichi Broadcasting System, starting with The Most Heretical Last Boss Queen, which was the first title to be released from the partnership.
+Another title that were also released through the partnership was I Parry Everything.
+In August 2026, Sentai and Mainichi Broadcasting System announced that they had extended the multi-year partnership, where Sentai announced that its Hidive streaming service would begin simulcasting MBS's upcoming lineup.
+Also in the expanded deal, Sentai announced that it will stream Nia Liston: The Merciless Maiden on its Hidive streaming service.

 Foreign distribution

 Sentai Filmworks does not directly release its properties outside of America but instead sub-licenses to other companies.
-In 2011, MVM Entertainment licensed Mahoromatic: Something More Beautiful after Sentai's re-release of the series, and has done the same with Broken Blade.
+In 2011, MVM Entertainment licensed Mahoromatic: Something More Beautiful after Sentai's re-release of the series and has done the same with Broken Blade.

 In March 2018, it was revealed that Sentai held the distribution rights to the film No Game No Life: Zero that the company gave to the Mexican distributor Madness Entertainment.
 It was revealed that they directly commissioned a Spanish dubbed version for the film.
 On March 15, Sentai announced the acquisition of Alice or Alice to Spain and Portugal.